Updated 13 Oct, 2015

 The decree to restore and build Jerusalem was issued in the seventh year of Artaxerxes’ reign (Ezra 7:7, 8).

-Ezra left Babylon on the first day of the first month [about April] in 457 bc. arriving on the first day of the fifth month [approximately August] and the command of Artaxerxes was then officially read out, to all the people Ezra 7.
+Ezra left Babylon on the first day of the first month [about April] in 457 bc. arriving on the first day of the fifth month [approximately August] after which the command of Artaxerxes was then officially read out, to all the people, Ezra 7.

-Therefore, the prophecy of Daniel 9 was fulfilled, with the command to build the city, in 457 B.C.
+Therefore, the prophecy of Daniel 9 was fulfilled, with the command to build the city, in fall 457 B.C.

 The Seventy Weeks Prophecy